material-components/material-components-ios/components/AppBar/README.md

 3. Add your views to this flexible header instance.
 4. Create a Navigation Bar if you need one.
 Treat it like any other custom view.

-### How to theme
+### Theming

+You can theme an AppBar with your app's color scheme and typography scheme using the ColorThemer and TypographyThemer extensions.

-You must first add the Color and Typography Themer extension to your project:
+You must first add the Themer extensions to your project:

 ``` bash
 pod 'MaterialComponents/AppBar+Extensions/ColorThemer'